-False speech is protected unless it involves defamation, fraud or some other legally cognisable harm; falsity alone is not enough.5 Hate speech is also protected, reflecting the bedrock principle that the government 'may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable'.6 The First Amendment affords special protection to 'even hurtful speech' when it concerns a public issue to 'ensure that we do not stifle public debate'.7
+False speech is protected unless it involves defamation, fraud or some other legally cognisable harm; falsity alone is not enough.
+Hate speech is also protected, reflecting the bedrock principle that the government 'may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable'.
+The First Amendment affords special protection to 'even hurtful speech' when it concerns a public issue to 'ensure that we do not stifle public debate'.
+The First Amendment also protects entities from compelled speech.
+Thus, government generally cannot force speakers to deliver a message with which they disagree, and the First Amendment 'offers protection when an entity engaged in compiling and curating others' speech into an expressive product of its own is directed to accommodate messages it would prefer to exclude'.

 In addition to rejecting new categories of unprotected speech, the US Supreme Court has recently made it more difficult for the government to restrict protected speech.
-Although it has long been true that the First Amendment requires the highest level of judicial scrutiny whenever the government regulates speech 'because of disagreement with the message it conveys',8 the Court more recently held that any law that (either on its face or by design) targets protected speech based on its communicative content is subject to strict scrutiny review 'regardless of the government's benign motive, content-neutral justification, or lack of animus toward the ideas contained in the regulated speech'.9
+Although it has long been true that the First Amendment requires the highest level of judicial scrutiny whenever the government regulates speech 'because of disagreement with the message it conveys', [15] the Court more recently held that any law that (either on its face or by design) targets protected speech based on its communicative content is subject to strict scrutiny review 'regardless of the government's benign motive, content-neutral justification, or lack of animus towards the ideas contained in the regulated speech'.
+[16]

 Commercial speech, which includes commercial advertising, promises and solicitations, is unprotected if it is false or misleading, and it is otherwise subject to regulation under an intermediate level of scrutiny.
 However, in Sorrell v.
 IMS Health Inc, the Supreme Court applied heightened scrutiny in striking down a Vermont law prohibiting the use of pharmacy records by pharmaceutical companies for marketing purposes on the ground that the law unconstitutionally discriminated based on the content of the speech and the identity of the speaker, rejecting the state's argument that such judicial scrutiny was not warranted because the law was 'a mere commercial regulation'.
-However, media and entertainment products are not commercial speech merely because they are distributed or sold as part of forprofit enterprises.
-Accordingly, even false media reports are generally not actionable under consumer protection laws.
-Accordingly, even false media reports are generally not actionable under consumer protection laws.
+Media and entertainment products are not considered commercial speech merely because they are distributed or sold as part of for-profit enterprises.
+Accordingly, even provably false media reports are generally not actionable under consumer protection laws.

-ii Newsgathering
+Newsgathering